DawidLokiec/ldap-authentication-service/README.md

 # LDAP Authentication Service
-## Description
+## Repository Description
-This repository contains the implementation of a microservice which offers a REST API for LDAP authentication.
+This repository contains the implementation of a microservice which offers a **REST API for LDAP authentication**.

-## API
+## API Documentation

-### Authentication
+### How to perform authentication?

 #### Example request